Cloticc/Eluna-scripts/README.md

 # Eluna-scripts

-Bunch of random scripts for Eluna.
+A repositoy
+Scripts for Eluna public releases